memphisdev/documentation/docs/memphis/schemaverse-schema-management/formats/json-schema.md

 # JSON Schema

 [JSON Schema](https://json-schema.org/) is a vocabulary that allows you to annotate and validate JSON documents.\
-It provides clear human- and machine-readable documentation and offers data validation which is useful for Automated testingâ€”ensuring the quality of client-submitted data.
+It provides clear human- and machine-readable documentation and offers data validation which is useful for Automated testing—ensuring the quality of client-submitted data.

 ### Supported Features